Naoki-Otani/FROST_monitor_KEKCC/calibration/src/README_calib.md

     `[start(b), start(b+1))`, reducing double-counting of the same physical pulse across several bunches.

+---

+### Undershoot detection, masking, and baseline

-In addition, long undershoot / saturation tails are handled via an **undershoot mask**:
+Long undershoot / saturation tails are handled via an **undershoot mask** and additional safeguards:

+1. **Global minimum requirement**

+   - First, the waveform’s global minimum (excluding the very first sample, which is known to be potentially corrupted by DAQ artefacts) is evaluated.
+   - If this minimum is **greater than `UNDERSHOOT_MIN_ADC`** (e.g. 450 ADC),
+     the channel is considered **free of large undershoot**, and no undershoot mask is applied.

+2. **Run-based undershoot onset**

+   If the global minimum is sufficiently low, an undershoot region is detected once:

-- An undershoot region is detected once the waveform remains below `UNDERSHOOT_ADC_THRESHOLD` for at least `UNDERSHOOT_MIN_POINTS` consecutive samples with a non-increasing trend.
+   - The waveform remains at or below `UNDERSHOOT_ADC_THRESHOLD` (e.g. 500 ADC counts)
+   - for at least `UNDERSHOOT_MIN_POINTS` consecutive samples
+   - with a non-increasing trend within that run.

-- All samples from the first such point to the end of the waveform are marked as “undershoot”.
+   All samples from the first such point to the end of the waveform are marked as “undershoot”.
 If any undershoot is found, the channel-level `undershoot_flag` is set to `1`.

+3. **Baseline estimation with undershoot masking**

-- The DC baseline is estimated using sliding windows that **exclude** masked (undershoot) samples, so the baseline is not biased by long negative tails.
+   - The DC baseline is estimated using sliding windows over the waveform.
+   - Any samples marked as “undershoot” are excluded from the average, as are all samples with ADC values at or below `ADC_MIN`.
+   - The resulting per-channel baseline (after masking) is stored in the `baseline[272]` branch and is used for all subsequent integrations.

+---

+### Overlap handling, donors, and special cases

-Because `INT_RANGE > BUNCH_INTERVAL`, some nominal bunch windows would still overlap hit regions or undershoot regions in neighboring bunches.
-To avoid this:
+Because `INT_RANGE > BUNCH_INTERVAL`, some nominal bunch windows inevitably
+overlap hit regions or undershoot regions in neighboring bunches.
+To handle this:

 - Bunches **without hits** and **without such overlap** are integrated normally over `INT_RANGE`.
 These bunches act as **donors** providing a clean “dark-noise only” integral.
-- Bunches whose integration window would significantly overlap a neighboring hit or undershoot (“overlapped” bunches) do **not** get an independent integral.
+- Bunches whose integration window significantly overlaps a neighboring hit or undershoot are marked as **overlapped**:
+  - These bunch indices are recorded in `overlapped_bunch`.
-  Instead, they reuse the integral from the nearest donor bunch.
+  - For overlapped bunches **with at least one donor available**, the ADC integral is **reused** from the nearest donor bunch (in bunch index).
+  - For overlapped bunches **with no donors available** (e.g. all bunches are hit or affected), the ADC integral is not trusted; instead, the corresponding **light yield is explicitly forced to 0.0** via an internal flag.
+    This prevents unphysical large light-yield values from being assigned to heavily contaminated or poorly constrained bunches.

-- For the **first undershoot-affected bunch that also has a hit**, the integral is computed only up to the start of the undershoot region; this bunch is not replaced by a donor value.
+- For the **first undershoot-affected bunch that also has a hit**, a special rule applies:
+  - Its integral is computed only up to the start of the undershoot region.
+  - This bunch is not overwritten by a donor value.
+  - The bunch index is recorded in both `hit_bunch` and `undershoot_bunch`.

 As a result:

 - Hit bunches integrate around the true pulse with reduced cross-talk to neighboring bunches and with explicit pile-up tagging (`pileup_flag`).
-- Non-hit bunches still carry a realistic dark-noise integral (rather than exactly zero), enabling studies of 1–3 p.e.-level dark noise even in the presence of neighboring bunch activity and long tails.
+- Non-hit, non-overlapped bunches still carry a realistic dark-noise integral (rather than exactly zero).
+- Bunches identified as severely overlapped but lacking a clean donor are clearly signaled by a **light yield equal to 0.0** (and listed in `overlapped_bunch`), making them easy to exclude or treat specially in downstream analysis.

+---

 ### Relevant configuration parameters

 The following constants are defined in `config.hpp` and control the behavior described above:

+- `ADC_MIN`
-- `ADC_MIN`: ADC threshold below which samples are ignored in both baseline estimation and waveform integration (used consistently in calibration and light-yield conversion).
+  ADC threshold below which samples are ignored in both baseline estimation and waveform integration (used consistently in calibration and light-yield conversion).

-- `PILEUP_THRESHOLD` (default: `10.0` ADC counts): minimum excess of the maximum amplitude in the next-bunch region above the boundary sample to classify the next bunch as having a pile-up hit.
+- `PILEUP_THRESHOLD` (default: `10.0` ADC counts)
+  Minimum excess of the maximum amplitude in the next-bunch region above the boundary sample to classify the next bunch as having a pile-up hit.

 - `UNDERSHOOT_ADC_THRESHOLD` (default: `500` ADC counts) and
-  `UNDERSHOOT_MIN_POINTS` (default: `8` samples): conditions used to detect the onset of a long undershoot region that should be masked from baseline estimation and integration.
+  `UNDERSHOOT_MIN_POINTS` (default: `8` samples)
+  Conditions used to detect the onset of a long undershoot region that should be masked from baseline estimation and integration.

+- `UNDERSHOOT_MIN_ADC` (e.g. `450` ADC counts)
+  Global-minimum safeguard: if the waveform’s minimum (excluding the very first sample) is above this value, the entire waveform is treated as **undershoot-free** and no undershoot mask is applied.

 ---